What my millennials taught me

 diverse thoughts and actions are evident in every aspect of their being.
 For

 them, diversity training is living every day by embracing others with differences.
 In fact, they prefer to have friends and

 co-workers that are diverse because they want to learn and celebrate other

 people’s different experiences.

-Z, multiracial children will be the fastest growing youth segment in the country.
+The millennial generation is the most racially diverse generation ever.
+In the youngest generation, Gen Z, multiracial children will be the fastest-growing youth segment in the country.

 New York-based consultant Sparks & Honey describes Generation Z like this: "They

 were raised in an American education system that focused on mainstreaming and